Vision & Mission

-The Immigrant Council of Ireland is a human rights organisation and law centre.
+The Immigrant Council of Ireland is a human rights organisation and Independent Law Centre.
 We support and advocate for the rights of immigrants and their families and act as a catalyst for public debate, legal and policy change.

 The values which inform and drive the work of the Immigrant Council are: